Sussex County, Delaware: European settlement

 Sussex County was the site of the first European settlement in Delaware, a Dutch trading post named Zwaanendael at the present site of Lewes.
 On June 3, 1631, Dutch captain David Pietersen de Vries landed along the shores of the Delaware to establish a whaling colony in the mid-Atlantic of the New World.
 The colony lasted only until 1632, when De Vries left.
-Upon returning to Zwaanendael that December, he found the Indian tribes had killed his men and burned the colony.
+Upon returning to Zwaanendael that December, he found that a local band of the Lenape tribe had killed the 32 Dutch settlers and burned the colony, after a misunderstanding escalated over Lenape defacement of the insignia of the governing Dutch West India Company.
 The Dutch set about settling the area once again.

 Although the Dutch and Swedes returned to resettle the Delaware River region as early as 1638, much of the Delaware Bay area south of what is today the city of Newcastle was not settled until 1662.
 At that time, the city of Amsterdam made a grant of land at the Hoernkills (the area around Cape Henlopen, near the current town of Lewes) to a party of Mennonites.
 A total of 35 men were to be included in the settlement, led by a Pieter Cornelisz Plockhoy of Zierikzee, and funded by a sizable loan from the city to get them established.
 This settlement, established in 1663, was organized in part by the Dutch to respond to threats from the English colony of Maryland to the west beginning to assert rights over the area.
-The English wrested control of New Netherland from the Dutch in 1664 and they destroyed the Mennonite settlement that same year; English reports indicated that “not even a nail” was left there.
+The English wrested control of New Netherland from the Dutch in 1664 and they destroyed the Mennonite settlement that same year; English reports indicated that "not even a nail" was left there.

 Settlement in the area after the English ejected the Dutch was slow.
 The Swedes and Finns who had settled in the area from the days of New Sweden had generally welcomed the English and were allowed to stay; the few Dutch found in the area were rounded up as prisoners and sent to Virginia as slaves.
 Lord Baltimore encouraged Marylanders to move east to settle the area.
 But the land was far removed from other, more established settlements and did not appeal to many new settlers.
 It was a tempting wilderness base for pirates to hide out from authorities and regularly pillage settlers for supplies.

 The Dutch briefly recaptured the territory in 1673 as part of the Third Anglo-Dutch War.
 At that point, they established courts in the town of New Castle and at the Hoerkill at the southern end of the territory, effectively creating two counties out of the territory.
 After the war concluded in 1674, the Delaware territory was returned to the English.
 It was then placed under the control of James Stuart, Duke of York.